arul-vhs/Intelligent-Library-Assistant-/readme.md

-Copy the content below and paste it directly into your README.md file on GitHub.

-code
-Markdown
-download
-content_copy
-expand_less
 # 📚 Intelligent Library Assistant - Backend & AI

 This is the AI-powered core of the Intelligent Library Assistant.
 It enables students to "talk to their books" by indexing PDF documents and using Generative AI to provide specific answers with page citations.